West Chester University of Pennsylvania School Images

 Introduction

-West Chester University of Pennsylvania (West Chester) is a public university located in West Chester, Pennsylvania, about 25 miles west of Philadelphia.
+West Chester University of Pennsylvania (West Chester) is a public university located about 25 miles west of Philadelphia.
 The university has been in existence since 1812 and has seen many changes, including name changes, throughout the years.
-In 1983, West Chester assumed its current name as it became a member of the Pennsylvania State System of Higher Education.
+In 1983, the university assumed its current name when it became a member of the Pennsylvania State System of Higher Education.

 Academics